remigermain/advanced-cli/README.md

     "To get more help with docker, check out our guides at https://docs.docker.com/go/guides/", };

+// initialize parser
 const parser = new CliParser(
   "docker",
   "A self-sufficient runtime for containers", options
 );

-parser.addArgument("config", {
+// add global arguments ( is can be used with all commands like --help)

+// flag "config" need a number after it like: "--config 42" parser.addArgument("config", {
   description: "Location of client config files",
   params: [{ type: Number }],
 });

-parser.addArgument("debug", {
+// flag "debug" need no arguments, so ou can use like "--debug" or "-D" parser.addArgument("debug", {
   alias: "D",
   description: "Enable debug mode",
 });

+// add command, the command need to be the first params in argv
-parser.addCommand("run", "Run a command in a new container", {
+// the "run" command when is set, call function with context( see #context ) parser.addCommand("run", "Run a command in a new container", {
   call(context) {
     if (context.flags.debug) {